 Whether or not Vlad the Impaler actually used the castle as a base or if it only held him as a prisoner is irrelevant.
 Searching for Dracula in Bran Castle in Transylvania can still happen!

 You can still feel and embrace the incredible history that occurred here.
 The same applies to if the castle genuinely inspired Bram Stoker — it doesn’t matter.
 It’s still a wonderful castle overlooking the magnificent Romanian countryside.
 And it’s definitely worth a visit!

 Bran Castle Tour

-There are several tours available if you would rather be guided by a knowledgable professional on your trip to the castle.
-Depending on the tour you are interested in you can take one straight from Bran Village or if you would rather take a day trip from Bucharest to Bran Castle tours are also available!
+There are several tours available if you would rather be guided by a knowledgeable professional on your trip to the castle.
+Depending on the tour you are interested in, you can take one straight from Bran Village, or if you would rather take a day trip from Bucharest to Bran Castle, tours are also available!

 Visit Bran Castle

 If you want to search for Dracula at Bran Castle in Transylvania, here is how to visit!

 How to get to Bran Castle from Brasov: Buses to Bran leave from Bus Terminal No. 2 every 30 minutes.

 Opening hours: Hours change seasonally, and according to the day, but for most of the year, the castle is open 9 am-6 pm.